 Who did The Cyborg Tinkerer character art?

-The Cyborg Tinkerer character art was done by the talented Tara Spruit.
+The talented Tara Spruit did The Cyborg Tinkerer character art.
 She was amazing to work with, and I highly recommend checking out her work!

 Is Gwen a self-insert?